AdeVedA/EpicEventsCRM--OCR_Mission11/readme.md

 ### Environment Configuration

-The little script `init_config.py` will guide you through environment variable setting, database tables creation and The `.env` file contains environment variables for configuring the database connection.
+The little script `init_config.py` will guide you through environment variable setting, database tables creation and creation of your first admin/manager user.
+The `.env` file contains environment variables for configuring the database connection.

 ---